-Degrees conferred between July 1, 2011 and June 30, 2012
+Degrees conferred between July 1, 2013 and June 30, 2014

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of 1^{st} and 2^{nd} majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2^{nd} major as the denominator.
-If you prefer, you can compute the percentages using 1^{st} majors only.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
+If you prefer, you can compute the percentages using 1st majors only.

-Category Diploma/ Associate Bachelor's CIP 2010
+Category Diploma/ Certificates Associate Bachelor's CIP 2010 Categories to Include

-Certificates Categories to

-0.0 Include

-Agriculture 0.0 1
+Agriculture 1

-Natural resources and 3
+Natural resources and

-conservation 0.3
+conservation 3

-Architecture 0.0 4
+Architecture 4

 Area, ethnic, and gender studies 0.3 5

-Communication/journalism 1.6 9
+Communication/journalism 2.1 9

-Communication technologies 0.0 10
+Communication technologies 10

-Computer and information 11
+Computer and information

-sciences 1.3
+sciences 0.8 11

-Personal and culinary services 0.0 12
+Personal and culinary services 12

-Education 20.6 13
+Education 15.9 13

-Engineering 0.1 14
+Engineering 14

-Engineering technologies 3.0 15
+Engineering technologies 3.5 15

-Foreign languages, literatures, and 16
+Foreign languages, literatures, and

-linguistics 0.2
+linguistics 16

-Family and consumer sciences 2.5 19
+Family and consumer sciences 4.3 19

-Law/legal studies 0.0 22
+Law/legal studies 22

-English 2.4 23
+English 1.5 23

-Liberal arts/general studies 4.9 24
+Liberal arts/general studies 6.8 24

-Library science 0.0 25
+Library science 25

-Biological/life sciences 6.5 26
+Biological/life sciences 5.7 26

-Mathematics and statistics 0.7 27
+Mathematics and statistics 0.4 27

-Military science and military 28 and 29
+Military science and military

-technologies 0.0
+technologies 28 and 29

-Interdisciplinary studies 0.7 30
+Interdisciplinary studies 1.3 30

-Parks and recreation 3.0 31
+Parks and recreation 3.2 31

-Philosophy and religious studies 0.0 38
+Philosophy and religious studies 38

-Theology and religious vocations 0.0 39
+Theology and religious vocations 39

 Physical sciences 0.7 40

-Science technologies 0.0 41
+Science technologies 41

-Psychology 10.0 42
+Psychology 8.9 42

-Homeland Security, law 43
+Homeland Security, law

-enforcement, firefighting, and
+enforcement, firefighting, and 8.5 43

-protective services 7.3
+protective services

 Public administration and social 44

-services 4.2
+services 6.3

-Social sciences 1.4 45
+Social sciences 2.1 45

-Construction trades 0.0 46
+Construction trades 46

-Mechanic and repair technologies 0.0 47
+Mechanic and repair technologies 47

-Precision production 0.0 48
+Precision production 48

-Transportation and materials 49
+Transportation and materials

-moving 0.0
+moving 49

-Visual and performing arts 2.5 50
+Visual and performing arts 1.4 50

-Health professions and related 51
+Health professions and related

-programs 5.6
+programs 10.9 51

-Business/marketing 19.3 52
+Business/marketing 14.8 52

-History 1.0 54
+History 0.7 54

-Other 0.0
+Other •

 TOTAL 100% 100% 100%